AAHOM/UILDOC/docs/components/grids.md

 ## Grids

 This will display a SquareSpace collection (blog or events) as a grid with optional filtering based on defined groups (see reference-data).
+Number of blog items displayed depends on page width.
+If width > 1200px then display 5 across, width < 1200 display 4 across, width < 900 display 3 across, width < 600 (mobile) display 1.

 ### Quick try